ntno/ntno.net/docs/electronics/hopper-bot.md

 User flow:
 When a user requests the drag-and-drop webpage at **NGROK-ABC** from their mobile device, ngrok passes the request to the Python HTTP server via its tunnel process.
 The javascript and html is returned to the user's web browser and rendered.
 The user can then move action blocks into and out of the sandbox area (see Figure 5).
-Once a user releases an action block inside the sandbox area, the page makes an ajax request to the associated route at **NGROK-XYZ**.
-The REST request is relayed via ngrok to the flask application running on the RaspberryPi and the robot executes the requested action.
+Once a user releases an action block inside the sandbox area, the page makes an AJAX request to the associated route at **NGROK-XYZ**.
+The request is relayed via ngrok to the flask application running on the RaspberryPi and the robot executes the requested action.

-**Note:**
-This design worked
-- once the tunnel is running and the flask application's public address has been generated, the drag-and-drop webpage can be updated so that when an action block is dropped, the javascript makes a GET request to the action route at
+### 2017 Reflection

+It was really excting to be able to complete the hackathon with a working prototype.
+We achieved our goal of being able to have activity particpants interact with the robot using their personal devices.
+We did not get to